 If you spend most of your free time fishing, then you know that the key to bringing in a bigger haul is getting to where the fish are.
-The best fishing kayak offers plenty of important advantages that you just can’t get from using the average small fishing boat.
+These kayaks offer plenty of important advantages that you just can’t get from using the average small boat.

-Now, if a fishing kayak sounds like the perfect solution for you, your next step should be researching the different makes and models out there.
-You can’t just buy the first standard kayak you see.
+Now, if a fishing boat sounds like the perfect solution for you, your next step should be researching the different makes and models out there.
+You can’t just buy the first standard craft you see.
 Angling kayaks are equipped with a ton of storage space, built-in rod holders, and plenty of rigging so you can bring along a ton of gear.

-You’ll need to first determine the type of kayak you need, such as a solo or tandem, and what type will work best for you.
-If you do plenty of fishing out on the ocean, then you’ll want a fishing kayak that’s specifically designed for those types of water conditions.
+You’ll need to first determine the type of vessel you need, such as a solo or tandem, and what type will work for you.
+If you do plenty of fishing out on the ocean, then you’ll want a craft that’s specifically designed for those types of water conditions.
 If you normally fish at the local lake, then you can get away with a standard kayak that does well on flat water.
 The choices really are endless.

 On our site you’ll also find plenty of information that can help you learn more about the exciting sport of kayak fishing, including articles on how to start kayak fishing, how to keep a kayak from tipping, and everything you need to know about how to fish out of a kayak, including changing your casting method.

-Aside from teaching you more about the features and the exciting benefits that come with kayak fishing, we’ve also reviewed the four best fishing kayaks on the market including the best ocean fishing kayak, the best tandem fishing kayak, and a model that’s been rated as the best choice for beginners.
+Aside from teaching you more about the features and the exciting benefits that come with kayak fishing, we’ve also reviewed the four kayaks on the market including the best ocean fishing kayak, tandem kayaks, and a model that’s been rated as a great choice for beginners.

-It’s our goal to help you find the right fishing kayak that will meet both your fishing needs and your budget and we’re confident that you’ll find the model you’ve been looking for, right here.
+It’s our goal to help you find the right craft that will meet both your needs and your budget and we’re confident that you’ll find the model you’ve been looking for, right here.

-Solidly built, loaded with features, and a kayak that offers excellent tracking and maneuverability, you’ll be hard-pressed to find a better tandem ocean-ready fishing kayak in this price range.
-Additionally, it offers a higher weight capacity, comfortable seating, and a variety of color options and it’s a great choice for anglers of all skill levels.
+Solidly built, loaded with features, and one that offers excellent tracking and craft, you’ll be hard-pressed to find a better tandem ocean-ready kayak in this price range.
+Additionally, it offers a higher weight capacity, comfortable seating, and a variety of color options and it’s a great choice for all skill levels.

 Convenient, easy to use, and inflates and deflates quickly, this is the perfect inflatable kayak to take with you on your next trip.
-It’s also a good option if you love to fish but don’t have the room to store a rigid kayak.
+It’s also a great option if you love to fish but don’t have the room to store a rigid vessel.
 Priced affordably and equipped with some great extras, this model is at the top of its class.

-This is a great entry-level, budget friendly model that comes with a few extras features that you won’t normally find on a kayak in this price range.
-The kayak is built tough, sturdy, and incredibly slow.
-Overall, it’s a great choice for the beginner who enjoys flat water fishing.
+This is a great entry-level, budget-friendly model that comes with a few extras features that you won’t normally find on a kayak in this price range.
+The craft is built tough, sturdy, and incredibly slow.
+Overall, it’s a great choice for the beginner who enjoys flatwater fishing.

-BKC isn’t a major player in the fishing kayak industry, but their latest line of solo and tandem fishing kayaks have helped to spread the word that this is a growing company worth keeping your eye on.
-Their extensive line of fishing kayaks are a little on the pricey side, but considering this model is packed with features, including multiple rod holders and storage compartments, we felt that it was well worth the higher price tag.
+BKC isn’t a major player in the craft industry, but their latest line of solo and tandem kayaks have helped to spread the word that this is a growing company worth keeping your eye on.
+Their extensive line of kayaks are a little on the pricey side, but considering this model is packed with features, including multiple rod holders and storage compartments, we felt that it was well worth the higher price tag.

-This kayak is designed for ocean fishing, measuring in at an impressive twelve and a half feet.
-It comes with two seats, seven rod holders, waterproof storage compartments, a couple of paddle rests, and four carrying handles.
+This craft is designed for oceans, measuring in at an impressive twelve and a half feet.
+It comes with two seats, seven-rod holders, waterproof storage compartments, a couple of paddle rests, and four carrying handles.

-The size of the kayak makes it the perfect choice for longer fishing trips, allowing you to bring a fishing buddy and a ton of gear.
+The size of the craft makes it the perfect choice for longer trips, allowing you to bring a buddy and a ton of gear.
 It can handle rougher waters like a champ, yet it’s pretty easy to maneuver despite its larger size.

-The kayak is available in four color options including green camo, blue, gray, and red and yellow.
+The craft is available in four color options including green camo, blue, gray, and red and yellow.

-Weighing in at sixty-eight pounds, the kayak is well-built, sturdy, and can handle rougher waters or flat water.
+Weighing in at sixty-eight pounds, the craft is well-built, sturdy, and can handle rougher waters or flat water.

-It’s also equipped with a thirty-four-inch beam which works to improve the kayak’s overall stability and tracking performance, however, many anglers noted that the kayak is easier to handle if there are two people.
+It’s also equipped with a thirty-four-inch beam which works to improve the kayak’s overall stability and tracking performance, however, many have noted that it is easier to handle if there are two people.

-This set also includes a couple of adjustable aluminum paddles that will work for anglers of all sizes.
+This set also includes a couple of adjustable aluminum paddles that will work for all sizes.

 • Onboard, you’ll find a total of three adjustable rod holders and four flush-mounted rod holders.